-Academic probation is enforced when students fail to earn a minimum 2.5 cumulative GPA or fail to make satisfactory progress in earning credit towards the M.Div. degree.
+Academic probation is enforced when students fail to earn a minimum 2.5 cumulative GPA or fail to make satisfactory progress in earning credit toward the MDiv degree.
 Academic probation status supersedes academic review status.

 Students who fail to earn a cumulative GPA of 2.5 or higher at the end of any semester will be placed on academic probation.
-At the discretion of the associate dean of academic affairs, full-time students may be placed on academic probation when they fail to complete the minimum number of credit hours required for fulltime academic standing over the course of an entire academic year, impeding timely progress towards graduation.
-Academic probation status indicates that students are at risk of being dismissed from the M.Div. program.
+At the discretion of the associate dean of academic affairs, full-time students may be placed on academic probation when they fail to complete the minimum number of credit hours required for full-time academic standing over the course of an entire academic year, impeding timely progress towards graduation.
+Academic probation status indicates that students are at risk of being dismissed from the MDiv program.